OnkarBhattacharya/PortfolioForge/README.md

 ### **2. Secure & Resilient Infrastructure**
 - **Principle of Least Privilege**: Our Firestore Security Rules are designed to be restrictive by default, ensuring users can only access and modify their own data.
 The rules prevent unauthorized data access between accounts.
 - **Secure Authentication**: We use Firebase Authentication, which provides a managed, secure, and scalable identity solution.
-Our current implementation includes email/password and anonymous modes, with a clear path to adding Multi-Factor Authentication (MFA) for enhanced security.
+Authentication is handled through a hybrid model that includes both anonymous access for guests and federated sign-in (Google and Apple) for registered users.
 - **Network Security**: By building on Firebase, we inherit Google's robust network security, which includes protection against DDoS attacks, traffic sniffing, and other common network-level threats.
 We've further enhanced this by configuring a VPC connector in our `apphosting.yaml`, isolating our backend services for an additional layer of security.

 ### **3. AI Governance & Transparency (EU AI Act Alignment)**